ivy-llc/ivy/docs/partial_source/deep_dive/continuous_integration.rst

 .. image:: https://github.com/unifyai/unifyai.github.io/blob/master/img/externally_linked/deep_dive/continuous_integration/CI.png?raw=true
    :alt: CI Overview

-We use GitHub Actions in order to implement the CI Pipeline in our code, as explained in the following sections.
+We use GitHub Actions in order to implement and automate the process of testing.
+GitHub Actions allow implementing custom workflows that can build the code in the repository and run the tests.
+All the workflows used by Ivy are defined in the `.github/workflows <https://github.com/unifyai/ivy/tree/master/.github/workflows>`_ directory.

 GitHub Actions
 --------------